I moved to Sedona in the 1980's with my husband and fellow-artist, Paul Gazda.

 Creating out of my home studio, I'm honored to have my artwork in private collections throughout the United States and Canada.

-Musically, Cathy performs with The Eclectics (of Northern Arizona) – a trio which plays a wide variety of music ranging from rock and pop,
+Musically, I perform with The Eclectics (of Northern Arizona) – a quartet which plays a wide variety of music ranging from rock and pop,

 to folk, blues and jazz.
-She co-founded and co-hosts Village Ukulele People – a diverse and inclusive ukulele group which meets weekly and
+In 2016, I co-founded and co-host Village Ukulele People – a diverse and inclusive ukulele group which meets weekly and

 performs benefit concerts in the community each month.